 Blender Foundation is a Dutch public benefit corporation, established to support and facilitate the projects on blender.org.

-Blender is a free and open source 3D animation suite.
+Blender is the free and open source 3D creation suite.
 It supports the entirety of the 3D pipeline—modeling, rigging, animation, simulation, rendering, compositing and motion tracking, even video editing and game creation.
 Advanced users employ Blender’s API for Python scripting to customize the application and write specialized tools; often these are included in Blender’s future releases.
 Blender is well suited to individuals and small studios who benefit from its unified pipeline and responsive development process.
 Examples from many Blender-based projects are available in the showcase.

 Blender is cross-platform and runs equally well on Linux, Windows and Macintosh computers.
 Its interface uses OpenGL to provide a consistent experience.
 To confirm specific compatibility, the list of supported platforms indicates those regularly tested by the development team.

 As a community-driven project under the GNU General Public License (GPL), the public is empowered to make small and large changes to the code base, which leads to new features, responsive bug fixes, and better usability.
 Blender has no price tag, but you can invest, participate, and help to advance a powerful collaborative tool: Blender is your own 3D software.

 We want to build a free and open source complete 3D creation pipeline for artists and small teams.

 Read the mission statement about what Blender is by Foundation Chairman Ton Roosendaal.

 You are free to use Blender for any purpose, including commercially or for education.
 This freedom is being defined by Blender’s GNU General Public License (GPL).